Esomeprazole (By injection)

 - Blistering, peeling, red skin rash

-- Fever, joint pain, swelling in your body, unusual weight gain, changes in how much or how often you urinate, blood in the urine
+- Fever, swelling in your body, unusual weight gain, changes in how much or how often you urinate, blood in the urine

 - Joint pain, rash on your cheeks or arms that gets worse in the sun

-- Seizures, dizziness, muscle spasms, cramps, or twitching
+- Seizures, dizziness, fast or uneven heartbeat, muscle cramps or twitching

 If you notice these less serious side effects, talk with your doctor: